Chapter 7: Experiential Learning

 - All proposed new county or multi-county events, activities or competitions should follow the local procedure established for the host county.
 See Policy Resources, Forms & Templates for more information and template process.

-- For national and state/statewide events the Associate Director of 4-H Program and Policy gives approval.
+- For national and state/statewide events the Statewide 4-H Director gives approval.

 - For county and multi-county events the county director or designee where the event is being held gives final approval.